 Inventory information through MPI and correlation with topology information is identified as a gap requiring further work, which is outside of the scope of this draft.

-L2VPN/L3VPN establishment
+Establishment of L2VPN/L3VPN with TE requirements

 In this scenario the MDSC needs to setup a multi-domain L2VPN or a L3VPN with some SLA requirements.